 You installed Codex, typed codex into your terminal, and wondered: "Okay, now what?"

 This article lays out every Codex command in one place.
-Each CLI command, every slash command, all flags, every keyboard shortcut.
-Sorted by CLI and App so you see at a glance what works where.
+Each CLI command, every slash command, all flags, every keyboard shortcut for CLI and App.
 It's the most thorough Codex reference you'll find in English.
+If you'd rather compare Codex head-to-head with Claude Code, our in-depth Claude Code vs. OpenAI Codex comparison has you covered.

 - 30+ CLI commands cover the whole tool, from codex exec (non-interactive execution) to codex review (code review) and codex cloud (cloud tasks)